drcjar/litsearch/README.md

 ## So what have you done?

  * I will (briefly) talk you through my initial pubmed mining experiments (full documented code online here: https://github.com/drcjar/litsearch/blob/master/litsearch.ipynb), take questions, and hear any feedback you have.

+## What next?

+* I'll probably finish this piece of work off and package it for others to use

 * I'd also really like to learn about the techniques you use to research occupational lung disease topics and keep abreast of the literature.